LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 Setup an account on [Gerrit](https://review.lineageos.org), sign the [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

+{% include alerts/note.html content="Creating a Gerrit account requires a Gmail-Address.
+Please also do not remove that address at a later point in time, as you won't be able to log in anymore!" %}

 {% include alerts/important.html content="Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent." %}

 Now make sure your local git username matches with your Gerrit username: